Dosoris Island: Junius Spencer Morgan III and later owners

 Harkness died in 1919 and his wife died in 1947, wherein, the "Wings" house was rented out that summer to the Argentine Ambassador to the United States, Oscar Ivanissevich.
 But shortly afterwards the Dosoris estate was purchased by their one and only neighbor, Junius Spencer Morgan III, who in 1928 had snapped up Paul Dana's half of the island and built Salutation.

 In 1974, Junius Spencer Morgan III sold the estate to John Stockwell Samuels, III, a Texas-born coal magnate, lawyer, and father to actor, John Stockwell.
-In 1993, the estate on 21.46 acres was for sale by the United States Bankruptcy Court for the Eastern District of New York for $5.7mil, and was purchased by Margo Walker, a real estate broker and socialite, for $9 million dollars.
+In 1993, the estate on 21.46 acres was for sale by the United States Bankruptcy Court for the Eastern District of New York for $5.7mil, and was purchased by Margo Walker, a real estate broker and socialite, for $9 million.
 According to William Cohan's book, The Last Tycoon, Michel David-Weill, Chairman of Lazard Frères, financed her purchase of West Island.

-In 2017, the island was put up for sale for $125 million dollars.
+In 2017, the island was put up for sale for $125 million.
 The whole compound consists of the entire 48-acre island with six distinctive residences, the main one being "Salutation", a 10-acre adjacent strip with underwater rights, a 28-acre pond, a 250-foot dock and two helicopter spots, according to Bonnie Devendorf, listing agent at Daniel Gale Sotheby's International Realty.